Umuzi-org/tech-department/content/projects/django-airbnb-clone/calandar-widget/_index.md

 ---
-title: CloudBnb - Calandar widget
+_db_id: 544
+available_flavours:
+- react
+- javascript
+- typescript
+content_type: project
+from_repo: projects/django-airbnb-clone/intro
 prerequisites:
   hard:
   - projects/django-airbnb-clone/intro
   - projects/django-airbnb-clone/property-search
   - projects/django-airbnb-clone/users-can-make-bookings
   soft: []
 submission_type: continue_repo
-from_repo: "projects/django-airbnb-clone/intro"
-available_flavours: ["react", "javascript", "typescript"]
+title: CloudBnb - Calandar widget
 ---

 Add a calandar widget to the search result details page.
 This should show what dates the accomodation has been booked.
 This will help the user choose dates to book.